opentutor/opentutor-web-client/README.md

 ## Usage

-A docker image that serves a web client for grading opentutor sessions .
+A docker image that serves a web client for interacting with opentutor.

 ## Variables